rolanvc-gmail/weather_gan/Notes.md

 ### Conditioning Stack
 * AlConditioningStack outputs the correct dimensions per the paper.
-* ConditioningStack doesn't.
+* ConditioningStack also does assuming it is initialized correctly.
-* Therefore, we'll use AlConditioningStack.

 ### Latent Conditioning Stack
 * alLCS seems to take the correct input (8x8x8 draws from a normal distn)